-It is the eight minute and Bilbao have just been awarded a free-kick after Mikel San José is fouled.
+It is the eight minute and Athletic Club have just been awarded a free-kick after Mikel San José is fouled.
 Their number 10 takes the resultant set-piece, bending the ball around the wall and into the net to make it 2-0 to Los Leones.
 The crowd roars in appreciation, but their star man is far from done.

 After the game, if you could have interviewed the ball in his armpit, it would have spoken about explosions of panache and venom.
 If you asked the irate Las Palmas defenders, they might have run out of expletives to hurl at their tormentor.
 For the right foot of the man known as Bart Simpson, though, it was business as usual.